judsonlmoore/judsonlmoore.com/_posts/travel/destinations/colombia/2014-11-11-colombia-new-germany.markdown

 ---
-title: 'Colombia Is The New Germany: A Rotary Youth Exchange Reunion'
+title:			Colombia Is The New Germany - A Rotary Youth Exchange Reunion
 date:			2014-11-11 19:36:05 Z
-categories: Colombia
+categories:		colombia
-tags: Colombia
-  - reunion
-  - Rotary
-  - RYE
-  - South America
-  - Travel
+tags:			colombia, reunion, rotary, rye, south america, travel
 author:			judsonlmoore
 excerpt:		I spend two weeks in Colombia with old friends exploring the hottest destinations, eating the most delicious food, and learning to dance in the streets!
 layout:			post
+image:			../assets/images/

 ---